shwestrick/sml-splittable-random/README.md

 Note that all generators constructed in this way have the same initial `gamma` (the stride in the SplitMix algorithm).

+This library is purely functional.
+Each value
+`r: rand` is a generator, and "using" a generator returns a new generator.
-Basic usage is in a linear style: you should "use" each generator exactly
+Typical usage therefore should be in a linear style.
+You should only "use" each generator exactly once, to guarantee you don't get the same pseudo-random value multiple times.
-once:

 ```sml
 val r = new seed